-The SNOO sack’s inner band & Leg Flap is specially designed to keep your little one from startling themselves awake.
-It's also is one of the ways SNOO secures your baby in place, to prevent risky rolling to the stomach.
-In fact, we are proud to share SNOO has kept babies sleeping in the safe position—on the back—for over 100,000,000 hours.
-Nevertheless, some baby are little Houdinis!
+SNOO Sack’s inner bands and leg flap are specially designed to keep your little one from startling themselves awake.
+Nevertheless, some babies are little Houdinis!
 They squiggle and squirm and push the inner band up and off the arms…even all the way to the top of the chest.

 Fortunately, there are several easy ways to keep your baby perfectly secured in the right place:

-2. Try Double swaddling with a thin cloth
+- Try double swaddling with a thin cloth.

-- Lay a folded thin blanket or cloth diaper on the open SNOO Sack—across the area where the baby’s upper back will rest—then lay your baby on top of the cloth, Velcro armband, & swaddle.
+- Lay a folded thin blanket on the open SNOO Sack—across the area where the baby’s upper back will rest—then lay your baby on top of the cloth, Velcro armband, and swaddle.

 - Fold one side of the blanket over your baby's arm and underneath their body.
 Repeat on the other side.
 Securing both of your baby’s arms down at their sides.

 - Now, pull the sack's Velcro armbands across the upper belly—keeping your baby's arms straight at the sides.
-Make sure the band is snug and low covering the wrists.
+Make sure the band is snug and low, covering their wrists.

-3. Give your little one a little freedom
+- Give your little one a little freedom.

 - It may be time to see if your baby would be happier with the arms a bit looser.
 Close the inner band around your baby’s chest...leaving the hands outside.
 This will keep the band from riding up.